The Very Worst Thing a Christian can Settle for-

 Therefore, rid yourselves of all malice and all deceit, hypocrisy, envy, and slander of every kind.
 Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, now that you have tasted that the Lord is good~ 1st Peter 2:1-3

-The groups ANTIFA, Black Lives Matter, Refuse Fascism, End Fascism exist to end all forms of racism, fascism and hate-speech in America.
+Their are groups who seek to end all forms of racism, fascism and hate-speech in America.

 A noble and commendable goal.